yanatan16/itertools/README.md

 transition: fade
 -->

 # Itertools for golang

 [Travis Build](http://travis-ci.org/yanatan16/itertools) ![Build Status](https://travis-ci.org/yanatan16/itertools.png?branch=master)

 This package is a translation of the python `itertools` module.
-It includes all the usual suspects except Tee and including Reduce.
+It includes all the usual suspects.
 All iterators are `chan interface{}` which allows some type ambiguity for these generic functions.
 It would be completely ok, however, to reproduce these functions in your package for your type-specific iterators such as `chan MyStruct`.
 I did this mostly as a thought exercise on converting python generators to Go.

 Full documentation is available on [godoc](http://godoc.org/github.com/yanatan16/itertools).